— FAQs & Rates

 Depends on what you're working on and how deep it goes.
 Some people come in for a specific issue and see real movement in 2–3 months.
 Others are doing longer-term work — untangling patterns that have been in place for decades.
 I won't keep you longer than the work requires, and I'll tell you when I think we're getting close to done.

 Therapy goes underneath.
 Coaching stays at the level of goals, strategy, and accountability — which is valuable, but it doesn't touch the patterns driving the behavior.
 If what you're dealing with has roots in how you're wired, how you learned to relate, or what your nervous system does under stress — that's therapy territory.
-I offer both through separate practices.
+I offer both through separate practices — therapy here, and coaching through Miller Coaching Method.
 If you're not sure which one fits, the consultation is a good place to sort that out.

 No. I'm a licensed counselor, not a psychiatrist.
 That said, I work alongside prescribers when medication is part of the picture — and I'll tell you honestly if I think a psychiatric consult would help.
 Some of my clients are on medication.
 Some aren't.
 It's a tool, not a verdict.